Building community, enhancing lives

 With Camosun's Mental Health and Addictions Certificate, you have the necessary grounding to begin your employment in the field.
-Working through this ten-month equivalent program, you'll acquire the competencies required for entry-level community mental health and addictions employment.
+Working through this ten-month, full time equivalent program, you'll acquire the competencies required for entry-level community mental health and addictions employment.

-Your studies combine class, lab, and practicum experiences as you learn about the principles of psychosocial rehabilitation and prepare for subsequent work assisting those who face various challenges.
+Your studies combine class and practicum experiences as you learn about the principles of psychosocial rehabilitation and prepare for subsequent work assisting those who face various challenges.